akeneo/pim-helpcenter/content/md/imports-exports/product-export-builder.md

 By default, all activated locales for the channel previously selected are exported.
 You can export product information for one or more locales depending on your needs.

-For instance: Peter needs an export for his Spanish translator: he selects French and Spanish locales, the exported file the translator can enrich the product information for the Spanish locale based on the French product information.
+For instance, Peter needs an export for his Spanish translator: he selects French and Spanish locales, the exported file the translator can enrich the product information for the Spanish locale based on the French product information.

 ### Remove a locale